grankko/tesla-dash-and-sentry/README.md

 ## Known issues
 * To change position in a video you need to drag the thumb of the slider, "just" clicking a position in the slider does not work.
-* Not dynamic at all.
-If Tesla changes anything in how these files are produced it will break.
+* If Tesla changes anything in how these files are produced it will break.
 Only tested on a 2020 Model 3 SR+.

 ## Screenshots
 ![how to start game](https://github.com/grankko/TeslaCamMap/raw/main/screenshot_map.png)